Oct 28, 2021

 Other than tracing his path through the past year, the project also marks the solidification of Rome’s sound in his current musical identity as he offers up a combination of his influences and a penchant for experimentation.
 It's an authentic sound with a lot of room for change.

-With the strong influences of his childhood, indie and rock became pillars of Rome’s music with him picking up a guitar at age 15 and starting a band with a friend of his.
+With the strong influences of his childhood, indie and rock became pillars of Rome’s music.
+He picked up a guitar at age 15 and started a band with a friend of his.
 By college, this had once again evolved to bring hip-hop, funk, and dance music into its folds.

-He might be new to the indie house scene, but framed by his raw talent, years of experience and his fierce love for the New York music community which gave him the space to grow as an artist, Sasha Rome’s successful year has been a road to his debut album, due for release early next year.
+He might be new to the indie house scene, but framed by his raw talent, years of experience, and fierce love for the New York music community, which gave him the space to grow as an artist, Sasha Rome’s successful year has been a road to his debut album, due for release early next year.